twineworks/tweakflow/site/content/reference.md

 }

 > ["a" "b" nil "d"] as dict # nil keys are not allowed
-ERROR: {
+ERROR:
+  code: CAST_ERROR
-  :message "Cannot cast list to dict with nil key at index: 2", ...
+  message: Cannot cast list to dict with nil key at index: 2
-}
+  at: [interactive]:3:10
+  source: ["a" "b" nil "d"] as dict

 > [1 2 3] as dict
-ERROR: {
+ERROR:
+  code: CAST_ERROR
-  :message "Cannot cast list with odd number of items to dict", ...
+  message: Cannot cast list with odd number of items to dict
-}
+  at: [interactive]:3:11
+  source: [1 2 3] as dict

 ```

 ### Dict